malramsay64/phd-thesis/05_Crystal_Melting/results.md

 The ratio for the Wilson--Frenkel model is shown in @fig:melting_wilson.
-The ratio between the two components is much improved over the Turnbull model, showing a linear region close to the melting point which is where the x axis is zero, that is $1-\exp{\left(\frac{-\Delta G_\text{crystal}(T)}{k_\text{B} T}\right)} = 0$.
+The ratio between the two components is much improved over the Turnbull model, showing a linear region close to the melting point being where the x axis is zero, that is $1-\exp{\left(\frac{-\Delta G_\text{crystal}(T)}{k_\text{B} T}\right)} = 0$.
 Further further away from the melting point there is a sharp deviation, with what looks to be a different temperature dependence of melting rate.